E1leenn/finalchallenge/README.md

 2. Advanced Port Scanner
 3. VNC Viewer

-# Setting up the Raspberry Pi x
+# Setting up the Raspberry Pi
  Note: Only do the following on first initial boot.

 ## PuTTy